kubewarden/docs/docs/security/threat-model.md

 a misconfiguration to bypass the intended security control.

 **Mitigation**
-Regular reviews of webhook configuration catch issues.
+Regular reviews of webhook configuration can help catch issues.

 ### Threat 4 - Attacker has rights to delete or modify the k8s webhook  object